phw/foo_listenbrainz2/README.md

 # ListenBrainz 2

-A foobar2000 component to submit the music you listened to to [ListenBrainz](https://listenbrainz.org).
+A foobar2000 component to submit the music you listened to to [ListenBrainz](https://listenbrainz.org) or another ListenBrainz compatible scrobble server (for example [Maloja](https://github.com/krateng/maloja)).

 This component was originally written by [marc2k3](https://github.com/marc2k3/).
 This repository is an attempt to preserve the source code of this excellent component and hopefully to revive the development.